SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter23.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 23
-title: Chapter 23 - Where No One Speaks in Titles
+Title: Chapter 23 - Where No One Speaks in Titles
-layout: default
 ---

 ## *The Silk of Fate*